aws/modern-data-architecture-accelerator/README.md

 ## Design Principles

-CAEF and its constituent modules each adhere to the following design principles:
+MDAA and its constituent modules each adhere to the following design principles:

 ### Security Compliance